Bless-Dimeji/Customer_shopping_data/README.md

 # Customer_shopping_data
-Analysis on customers from various shopping malls
+Analysis on customers from various shopping malls using POWER BI